 In 1997 he co-founded a computer training business and acted as its Director of Education.
 Regional professionals learned web design, print design, database management, and office application skills in the classes that he designed and taught.

 As a technology journalist and commentator, Paul has written for publications such as Wired, Salon.com, and the Chicago Tribune.
 Paul is co-author of Python Web Development with Django, a popular book on the leading Python web framework.

 From 2005 to 2010, Paul was Director of Software Development at Hallmark Institute of Photography, building both internal web applications and public websites.
-During that time he also taught web design and marketing skills to approximately 1000 budding professional photographers.
+He also taught web design and marketing skills.

 As a freelance web developer and consultant, Paul has worked on projects from content management systems to e-commerce sites.
 He also has provided code-review services for Django-powered startups.

-Since 2011 Paul has worked as a software developer for Cox Media Group, building web infrastructure that is used by 100+ television/radio/newspaper properties and which prepares the way for the company's new media ventures.
+From 2011 to 2106 Paul worked as a software developer for Cox Media Group, building web infrastructure used by 80+ television/radio/newspaper properties serving 40 million pages per day.

 He lives in Greenfield, MA with his wife Kathleen and their twin boys.